samstoia/week2-project/README.md

 # Ideal Programming Language Quiz

-#### This is a webpage, made for my second solo weekly project at Epicodus.
+A webpage made for my second solo weekly project at Epicodus.

 #### By _Sam Stoia_